Mobile-VR-Lab/mobile-vr-lab-wiki/Developer-Onboarding.md

 ### Project Structure

 - **Assets:** This directory contains all of the scripts, materials, models, scenes, and other third-party assets like Oculus VR support and TextMesh Pro.
-  - **Scenes:** Located within the Assets directory, this folder holds the Unity scene files which specify unique environments within the project.
-They contain things like objects, models, lighting, cameras, and other UI elements.
+  - **Scenes:** Located within the Assets directory, this folder holds the Unity scene files which contain things like objects, models, lighting, cameras, and other UI elements.
   - **Scripts:** Also within the Assets directory, this contains the C# scripts that control the project's behavior.

 - **Packages**: This contains project dependencies managed by Unity's Package Manager.
-The manifest.json file within this directory lists all the package dependencies for your project.
+The manifest.json file within this directory lists all the package dependencies for the project.

-- **ProjectSettings:** This directory stores configuration settings for your Unity project, ensuring consistency across environments and among team members.
+- **ProjectSettings:** This directory stores configuration settings for the Unity project.